The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 We start with the metadata files created by Joe Olson's nightly job that queries Hugging Face for Croissant metadata.
 The format of those files is Parquet with a flat schema, with one column containing the entire JSON document for the metadata.
 Parsing that metadata proved difficult, because of deep "escape quoting".
 It was necessary to put together a set of tools to extract this metadata and load it into  [DuckDB](https://duckdb.org) for further analysis and processing.

+We start with what most people need to see, the commands to rebuild the catalog data for the website, then discuss in detail how we "got here".

+## Rebuilding the Catalog

+Ask Dean Wampler for help, if needed.

+Steps:

+* Parse a snapshot of data gathered from Hugging Face (short description TBD; see the rest of this README for details!)
+* `cd static-catalog` where most of the following work is done:
+* Update `data/reference/keyword-categories.json` with any changes to the hierarchy or keywords.
+* Run `src/scripts/write-category-files.py`.
+  * It starts with a _shebang_, `/usr/bin/env python`, so you don't need to do `python src/...`.
+Try the `--help` option.
+Use `--verbose` to see what's happening.
+This script takes about 30 seconds to run.
+It writes one markdown file _for each topic_ under `markdown/processed/YYYY-MM-DD`.
+It writes one JavaScript and one JSON file _for each topic_ under `data/json/processed/YYYY-MM-DD`.
+* Run `src/scripts/copy-files-to-docs.sh` to copy the files created.
+* Commit the changes and push upstream!

+Notes:
+* The markdown files copied to `../docs` (i.e., `../docs` is relative to our current working directory, `static-catalog`) correspond to _collections_ defined in `../docs/_config.yaml`; there is a subfolder for each collection, currently `_language`, `_domain`, and `_modality` (the `_` is required)
+* The JavaScript files are copied to `../docs/files/data/catalog`.
+They contain the static data, defined as JS arrays of objects.
+* The markdown and JSON directory hierarchies are _different_.
+The markdown files need to be flat, only _collection_ subfolders (currently `_language`, `_domain`, and `_modality`).
+We tried making hierarchical directories here, but this isn't supported by Jekyll/Liquid.
+In contrast, the JavaScript files written to `../docs/files/data/catalog` are hierarchical, because they use our own convention and are handled appropriately by the JavaScript code used (see `../docs/_includes/data_table_template.html`).

+The rest of this README covers how to parse the raw data into usable JSON.
+It doesn't cover editing of `static-catalog/data/reference/keyword-categories.json`, which was created manually!!

 ## Initial Setup

 Get a copy of the Parquet files with the Croissant metadata and use it as follows.
 Let's assume those Parquet files are in the current directory: